Billing for Services Not Rendered

 In today’s regulatory landscape, health care providers are keenly scrutinized by government agencies that aim to eliminate waste, fraud, and abuse.
 This is especially true when it comes to Medicare & Medicaid fraud, and especially so when it comes to billing practices and allegations of billing fraud involving claims submitted for services that were not actually rendered.

-At Hendershot, Cannon & Hisey, P.C., our Houston-based health care attorneys serve a range of medical providers nationwide in matters involving proactive regulatory compliance and responsive representation when irregular billing patterns result in audits, investigations, and allegations of fraud.
+At Hendershot, Cowart & Hisey, P.C., our Houston-based health care attorneys serve a range of medical providers nationwide in matters involving proactive regulatory compliance and responsive representation when irregular billing patterns result in audits, investigations, and allegations of fraud.
 Over the years, we’ve leveraged our experience and resources to excel in this challenging practice area, and provide the comprehensive counsel health care clients need when it matters most.

 Discuss your billing-related health care needs, from ensuring regulatory compliance to responding to audits and investigations.
 Call (713) 909-7323 or contact us online to schedule a consultation.